 Ensuring driver safety is obviously a top priority for any fleet owner or operator.
 Having solutions that safeguard delivery employees doesn’t just keep the driver safe—it also helps in reducing insurance costs.
 Ideally, your fleet management software should include or at least integrate with the following safety solutions:

-Telematics: This is a must-have feature for any operator who prioritizes driver safety.
+Telematics: This is a core feature for any operator who prioritizes driver safety.
 Telematics can help in tracking driver behavior in real-time.
 Managers need to be able to spot dangerous driver behavior such as speeding, harsh braking, and other data so they can provide necessary coaching or implement a data-driven, performance-based reward program.

 Effective fleet management goes beyond managing vehicles and drivers.
 Operators must take other aspects of fleet operations into consideration: keeping drivers safe, finding the best routes, matching the best vehicles for each order, tracking drivers in real-time—these are just some capabilities that each fleet solution ought to offer.